ktakashi/sagittarius-scheme/doc/utils/text/json/schema.md

 JSON validator is described in [JSON validator](#text.json.validator).

-The optional arguments _referencing-validators_ must be JSON Schema validators, if it's given, and will be used to reference external schemas.
+The optional arguments _dependencies_ must be JSON Schema or JSON Schema validators, if it's given, then the procedure uses them as external dependency.
+This is useful if the `*json-schema:resolve-external-schema*` parameter is `#f` or, you don't want to make any socket connection.

 ###### [!Parameter] `*json-schema:resolve-external-schema?*`